allnats/comp-2230-assignment-02/REFLECTION.md

 ## 4. What would I do differently now?

+**Start from mobile first**

-Looking back, I realized it would have been more efficient to adopt a **mobile-first approach** from the beginning, building the layout for smaller screens first and then progressively scaling up.
+Looking back, I realized it would have been more efficient to adopt a **mobile-first approach** from the beginning, building the layout for mobile screens first and then progressively scaling up to larger, desktop screens.

+Working my way down to a smaller screen with media queries was difficult.
+It feels as if I'm creating a new layout for each breakpoints.
+In contrast, I think scaling my layout up would just be matter of filling up the empty space by making some small tweaks in my existing layout.

+**Use prototyping tools like Figma**

-In addition, it would have been much more efficient to use a prototyping tool like Figma to visualize and plan the layout before I started coding.
+In addition, it would have been much more efficient to use a prototyping tool like Figma to visualize and plan the layout before I started coding it in.
+My rough wireframe sketch did help and establish the foundational layout of my resume, but when it comes to experimenting and testing new layouts it was time-consuming.
+I think it would be better to experiment in visual prototyping tools like Figma.

+**Break my `CSS` file?**

+Maybe I should break apart my `css` file into two parts: a base file and style file.
+The base will contain rules for CSS reset and custom properties for my color scheme, type, and spacing systems.
+The style file will then contain styling rules for my webpage.
+I noticed that the reset, color, and spacing rules took up a huge portion of my css file making it harder for me to navigate specific webpage rules.